tubisaffo/Bank-Of-Flatiron/README.md

 ## Technologies used

-JavaScript, React, CSS
+HTML/CSS

+JavaScript

+React

-Support and contact details
+## Support and contact details

 [github.com/tubisaffo]

-License
+## License

 The content of this site is licensed under the MIT license